gaepdit/gaepdit.github.io/web-server-setup/ssl-certificates.md

+---
-# Creating and installing a new SSL certificate
+title: Creating and installing a new SSL certificate
+---

 Follow these steps to create a new SSL certificate and install it on one of the web servers.